jviau/dotnet-worker-layout/Overview.md

    1. See [./eng/tools/ExampleTool/ExampleToo.csproj].
 By using `<ToolCommandName>dotnet-example-tool</ToolCommandName>`, and installing the tool locally, we then get the ability to invoke `dotnet example-tool` while within this folder structure.
 3. These can be delivered via nuget when/if we want to share these with other repos.

+This is optional and only if we find it is better than custom scripts.
+Overall, our custom tooling usage should be minimal.
+The only one so far would be to simplify release-prep steps.

 ## Other

 - Deprecate `Microsoft.Azure.Functions.Worker.Extensions.Storage` meta-package?
 Customers can import Blob and Queues independently.
 This aligns with track 2 SDKs.